keli/furion/README.rst

 Manual Installation
 ^^^^^^^^^^^^^^^^^^^^

 If you can't use the installation script, manual installation is straight forward too.

-**TODO**
+You need a furion.cfg file in the same directory with the binary/script.

-Read the script and configuration files in `examples <https://github.com/keli/furion/blob/master/examples>`_  directory for more information.
+Read configuration files in `examples <https://github.com/keli/furion/blob/master/examples>`_  directory for more information.

 Use Cases